-Many of us have fond summer memories of sitting outside in the warm sun, digging into generous helpings of pineapple upside-down cake.
-Of course, the traditional recipe utilizes eggs and milk, but these ingredients aren’t necessary for our delicious version.
-Our recipe uses fresh pineapple instead of canned.
-Colorful pomegranate seeds replace the usual Maraschino cherries.
-We recently baked this dessert for a Memorial Day barbeque, and were delighted by the stellar results.
-Try it for yourself, and we think you’ll agree.
+Our vegan, gluten-free pineapple upside-down cake recipe is the perfect gluten-free pineapple dessert!
+Many of us have fond memories of sitting outside in the warm sun at a Memorial Day picnic or 4th of July barbecue, digging in to generous helpings of pineapple upside-down cake.
+Of course, the traditional recipe utilizes all-purpose flour, eggs and milk, but these ingredients aren’t necessary for our delicious version.
+Our recipe uses fresh pineapple instead of canned (but you can also used canned if you prefer).
+Colorful pomegranate seeds replace the usual Maraschino cherries but of course you can also use the Maraschino cherries if you want to make it more traditional.
+We make this pineapple upside-down cake for our own Memorial Day bbq, and people are always delighted!

 1/4 cup coconut oil